 Make use of the color ID to create UV playgroups for ZBrush for a comfortable workflow.

 Select ZPlugin > UV Master > Polygroups and Work on Clone.
 Unwrap All to create a new UV Layout.

 If you are waiting to draw some quick sketches while you are working on ZBrush.
 No need to shift into MSpaint or any fully developed program as Illustrator or CorelDraw.
 There is a sophisticated tool built within ZBrush.
 It is the Paint Shop, which helps you to quickly put your imagination on the canvas.
-Though the tool is not made as a high-end drawing application, but it is still very much useful for the artists with a great collection of tools for painting purpose.
+Though the tool is not made as a high-end drawing application, it is still very useful for artists with a great collection of tools for painting purposes.

-You can also paint on a flatten canvas and the color information can be transferred to a 3D Mesh.
+You can also paint on a flattened canvas, and the color information can be transferred to a 3D Mesh.

 With a large number of tools open at one time on your screen, it becomes hard to find the selected tools

 among the sub-tools and panels.
 Thanks to the brighter color that displays the current tool effectively.